gitlabhq/gitlabhq/doc/user/admin_area/settings/external_authorization.md

 When the external authorization service responds with a status code 200, the user is granted access.
-When the external service responds with a status code 401, the user is denied access.
+When the external service responds with a status code 401 or 403, the user is denied access.
 In any case, the request is cached for 6 hours.

 When denying access, a `reason` can be optionally specified in the JSON body: